Dental pioneer Nobel Biocare seeks way back to sales success

 That makes it all the more urgent that Nobel reap the potential of its own discount brand Alpha-Bio Tec.
 Bought in 2008 the brand grew sales 20 percent last year but still contributes less than 5 percent of sales overall.

 The arrival last August of Oliver Walker as Nobel’s new chief financial officer may help this process.
-Walker previously worked at Swiss hearing aid maker Sonova SOON.VX, where he gained know-how in selling both premium and discount products under that firm’s different brands.
+Walker previously worked at Swiss hearing aid maker Sonova, where he gained know-how in selling both premium and discount products under that firm’s different brands.

 Sebastian Buch, a portfolio manager at Union Investment Group, which owns around 3 percent of Nobel’s shares, said a bigger presence in the value market was key to recovery.